OpenSuSE Man Pages

 kibibytes (KiB) through exbibytes (EiB) depending on the scaling factor

-enforced with the 'E' interactive command.
+enforced with the `E' interactive command.

-Line 1 reflects physical memory, classified as:
+As a default, Line 1 reflects physical memory, classified as:

 Line 2 reflects mostly virtual memory, classified as: